"a brilliant, beautiful, unique, and lovely festival"

 Medieval Music in the Dales is England's festival of medieval music.
 Totally unique in the UK, it's a glorious weekend dedicated solely to enjoying medieval music, taking place in North Yorkshire every September.
 The setting is absolutely stunning - glorious Bolton Castle, built in 1399 by the noble Scrope family and still in the ownership of their descendants to this day.
-Concerts take place in neighbouring St Oswald's, the small but perfectly formed parish church in the shadow of the castle.

 Over the weekend, the Castle comes to life with music in every corner.
 It's true living history and a chance to make this magnificent setting your home for the weekend - or just for the day.
 Whether you want to play, dance, learn or simply sit back and soak up the wonderful sounds, this is for you.